wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 The HA in XiVO only works with telephony devices (i.e. phones) that support the notion of a primary and backup telephony server.

-* The master and the slave must be in the same subnet
 * If firewalling, the master must be allowed to join the slave on ports 22 and 5432
 * If firewalling, the slave must be allowed to join the master with an ICMP ping
 * Trunk registration timeout (``expiry``) should be less than 300 seconds (5 minutes)